epikuruz/application-cloud-workshop/slides/cf-spaces-and-orgs.md

 ## User Accounts (#2)

 A **user** can have different roles in different spaces within an org, governing what level and type of access they have within that space.

 ---

-## Cloud Foundry fundamentals at the glance
+## The Cloud Foundry fundamentals at the glance

 <img src="images/orgs-spaces.png" style="background:none; border:none; box-shadow:none;" />